the-real-i9/i9chat-server/README.md

 Use the provided [API documention](./attachments/API%20doc.md).

-> ⚠️ Note: The API documentation is not written according to the OpenAPI specification, as it's entirely built with WebSockets and uses WebSocket communication on all endpoints, but its easy to follow like any API documentation.
+> ⚠️ Note: The API documentation is not written according to the OpenAPI specification, as it's entirely built with WebSockets and uses WebSocket communication on all endpoints.
+However, it's well-written enough to follow easily, like most documentations.

 This API server is currently running remotely on Railway's cloud platform, but I plan to stop it very soon as I'll soon exhuast my trial plan.